Get Approved for up to $35,000 in 3 minutes

 Table of Contents

 Unfortunately, though, getting a consumer proposal can take a hit on your credit score.
 It can also make it difficult to get a personal loan for financial emergencies.
 That doesn’t mean it’s impossible, though.
-It’s still very possible to get a loan while in a consumer proposal; it just may not be with the conventional method of getting a loan and may affect your loan amount.
+It’s still very possible to get a loan while in a consumer proposal; it just may not be with the conventional method of getting a loan, and it may affect your loan amount.

 Loans and Consumer Proposals